 Wentzel Coetzer – My Story

-These are just a few important markers of my journey up till now and in the meantime the Holy Spirit is still busy putting more missing pieces of the big puzzle in place. to be the end of healing to work for people. to get to know.
+These are just a few important markers of my journey up till now and in the meantime the Holy Spirit is still busy putting more missing pieces of the big puzzle in place.
 Training and equipment have ultimately became my main focus and with that I am busy on a daily basis in order to eventually facilitate emotional healing for as many persons as possible.

 EDUCATION, EXPERIENCE, AND Achievements

 The following are some of the most important aspects relating to Wentzel’s education, experience, and achievements.